Polycystic Ovary Syndrome

 Infertility often is a consequence of PCOS.
 If you are overweight or obese, the first line of treatment is weight loss; even losing a little bit of weight may stimulate ovulation.
 Weight loss can also boost the effectiveness of other infertility treatments.

-The second line of treatment is the ovulation-stimulating drug clomiphene (Clomid or Serophene), which is used to treat infertile women with ovulation problems.
+The second line of treatment is the ovulation-stimulating drug clomiphene citrate, which is used to treat infertile women with ovulation problems.
 It works by helping the pituitary gland send hormonal signals to stimulate the development of more eggs in the ovaries.
 Clomiphene stimulates ovulation in about 80 percent of women with PCOS, and about half of these women become pregnant.

-If clomiphene doesn't work, your doctor may suggest using gonadotropins or the insulin-sensitizing drug metformin (Glucophage) in combination with clomiphene.
+If clomiphene doesn't work, your doctor may suggest using metformin in combination with clomiphene or gonadotropins injections.

 Treatment with gonadotropins—purified solutions of follicle-stimulating hormone (FSH) with or without luteinizing hormone (LH)—may be administered by injection.
 Because many women with PCOS have elevated LH, some doctors may recommend treatment with FSH alone.